Karasp1980/nordic-mythology-memory-game/README.md

 #### I confirmed that this project is responsive, looks good and functions on all standard screen sizes using the devtools device toolbar.
 The site has been tested on different physical devices: desktop, laptop, tablet and mobile.

-#### I confirmed that the navigaton, header, about, gallery and contact are all readable and easy to understand.
+#### I confirmed that the site index.html with the game is readable and easy to understand.

 #### I confirmed that the form works requires entries in every field, will only accept one email in the email field and the submit buttom works.